gasparka/thesis/backup/dc_removal.rst

 One is at the ADC where being off by a single LSB will yield a DC offset.
 Another is at the output of the low-pass filters where any DC bias will propagate through.
-The last is at the mixer where the local oscillator (LO) being on the center of the desired frequency will leak through to the receiver. :cite:`bladerfdoc`
+The last is at the mixer where the local oscillator (LO) being on the center of the desired frequency will leak through to the receiver :cite:`bladerfdoc`.

 In frequency domain, DC offset will look like a peak near the 0 Hz.
 In time domain, it manifests as a constant